 The Bill had its First Reading in the House of Commons on 19 July 2017 and its Second Reading on 19 January 2018.
 The Public Bill Committee met on 20 June 2018.
 The Committee agreed to 16 amendments without division.
 No amendments were considered at Report stage, therefore the Bill passed to Third Reading on 26 October 2018.

 The Bill received its First Reading in the House of Lords on 29 October 2018, and Second Reading on 23 November 2018.
 The House of Lords Library published a briefing paper for Lords stages: Homes (Fitness for Human Habitation) Bill: Briefing for Lords Stages (14 November 2018).
 On 12 December 2018, the Bill reached Committee Stage in the Lords.
-No changes were suggested to the Bill, so it will move directly to Third Reading on 19 December 2018 where any final amendments can be made.
+No changes were suggested to the Bill, so it moved directly to Third Reading on 19 December 2018.

 This Commons Library paper provides background to the Bill and explains its provisions and amendments made at Commons Committee stage.